Magnetogenesis from early structure formation due to Yukawa forces: Conclusions

-In this work we have found that explosions such as they are expected from early structure formation in the radiation dominated Universe at $100$MeV $>T_*>0.1$MeV can lead to magnetic fields with an amplitude of about $10^{-16}$Gauss or more.
-The correlation scale of these fields can be of order Mpc for $T_*=1$MeV and somewhat smaller/larger at higher/lower temperature.
+In this work we have found that explosions such as they are expected from early structure formation in the radiation dominated Universe at $100$MeV $>T_*> 0.1$MeV can not only lead to primordial black holes, but also to magnetic fields with an amplitude of about $10^{-16}$Gauss or more.
+The correlation scale of these fields can be of order Mpc for $T_*= 1$MeV and somewhat smaller/larger at higher/lower temperatures.
 A significantly lower temperature is most probably in conflict with other observations such as primordial nucleosynthesis.
-In the first scenario, where primordial black holes are formed which are the dark matter, explosions at a much higher temperature generate magnetic fields that have too low amplitude today due to dilution and turbulent decay.
-However, in the second scenario where the dark sector fermions annihilate into radiation, magnetic fields with amplitude up to $10^{-16}$Gauss can be generated even at $T_*\sim 10^6$GeV, albeit with much shorter correlation length.
-Note also, that the important ingredient here was just that we have fast energy injection into the cosmic plasma at some high temperature $T_*$, correlated over a scale close to the Hubble scale $H^{-1}(T_*)$, and that we can characterize the injected energy as $\ep\rho_{DM}$ (scenario 1) or $\ep\rho_{r}$ (scenario 2).
+In the first scenario, where primordial black holes are formed which are the dark matter, explosions at a much higher temperature than the above interval generate magnetic fields that have too low amplitude today due to dilution and turbulent decay.
+In the second scenario where the dark sector fermions annihilate into radiation, magnetic fields with amplitude up to $10^{-16}$Gauss can be generated even at $T_*\sim 10^6$GeV, albeit with much shorter correlation length.
+Note also, that the important ingredient here was just that we have fast energy injection into the cosmic plasma at some high temperature $T_*$, correlated over a scale close to the Hubble scale $H^{-1}(T_*)$, and that we can characterize the injected energy as $\ep\rho_{\rm DM}$ ({\it scenario~1}) or $\ep\rho_{r}$ ({\it scenario~2}).
 The details of the energy injection mechanism are irrelevant for these results.

 If, indeed, the seed magnetic fields are produced in the early universe and are amplified in galaxies and clusters, the fields deep in the voids are expected to retain information about the original primordial magnetic power spectrum.
 The upcoming gamma-ray observations with the Cherenkov Telescope Array (CTA) can provide new information because the gamma-ray cascades from blazars are sensitive to both the amplitude and the correlation lengths of the magnetic fields in the intergalactic voids~\cite{Neronov:2006lki,Neronov:2010gir,Essey:2010nd,Dermer:2010mm,Razzaque:2011jc}.
-Thus future observations could open a new window on the early universe and elucidate the processes that generated primordial magnetic seed fields.
+Thus future observations may open a new window on the early universe and elucidate the processes that generated primordial magnetic seed fields.